-The Bodice Project is thrilled to have many artists from the Mid Atlantic area contribute to this sculptural exhibit.
+The Bodice Project is thrilled to have many artists from West Virginia, Maryland, Virginia, and D.C. contribute to this sculptural exhibit.

-The inspiration for this work comes from a brave woman, Alyssa, who grew up watching her parents survive multiple bouts of cancer.
-When genetics research identified the BRCA-1 gene mutation in her mother during the 2nd round of breast cancer, and then subsequently in her, Alyssa decided at age 40 to have a prophylactic bilateral mastectomy.
-Alyssa was a single parent of an 8 and 10 year old and the wait and see approach wasn’t for her.
-She needed to be in control of her health and this was the practical thing to do that would allow her to plan sensible arrangements in advance for her children while she recovered, which minimized their fear, as well as the disruption in their lives.
-Alyssa handled her decisions and medical procedures with intellect, grace, and a spirit of freely communicating to the people in her life by sharing her intimate story via blogging.
+The inspiration for this work comes from a brave woman, Alyssa.
+When genetics research identified the BRCA-1 gene in her, Alyssa decided at age 40 to have a prophylactic bilateral mastectomy.
+Alyssa was a single parent of an 8 and 10-year-old and the wait and see approach wasn’t for her.
+She needed to be in control of her health and the practical thing to do was to plan sensible arrangements in advance for her children while she recovered.
+Being able to make these plans minimized their fears, as well as the disruption in their lives.

-Nike is the Greek Goddess of victory.
 When I met Victoria, I was struck by her vitality and indomitable spirit.
-I mentioned that I was getting ready to start a sculptural project to raise breast cancer awareness and that I wanted to base the sculpture on Nike.
-When Victoria told me that she was undergoing reconstruction after a double mastectomy, I realized I had found my Nike.
-She generously agreed to be my model, and shared with me that she hoped to have dogwood blossoms tattooed across her her chest, in lieu of tattooed nipples.
-When I began the pastel work on the linen I looked up the meaning of the dogwood blossom; "Love, undiminished by adversity".
-I hope Victoria’s Nike spirit shines through this piece.
+We spent an evening together with friends, laughing and having a great time.
+I had no idea that she was undergoing reconstruction after a double mastectomy.
+Victoria generously agreed to be a model for my sculpture and during the plaster wrapping process she shared with me that she hoped to have dogwood blossoms tattooed across her chest, in lieu of tattooed nipples.
+When I began work on the linen, I looked up the meaning of the dogwood blossom: “love, undiminished by adversity.”
+I hope that Victoria’s beautiful spirit shines through this piece.

 In Greek mythology Artemis, despite her “wildness” (her refusal to conform to conventional ways or tradition) and her fierce independence, was depicted as one of the compassionate, healing goddesses.
 Of all the Greek goddesses, she was the most self-sufficient, living life on her own terms, comfortable both in solitude and in holding the reins of leadership.
 This piece for the Bodices for Goddesses clearly shows a love for the female torso – almost bursting with a robust roundness; her generous nature, heart and soul barely contained.